Sombressoul/dyna/docs/Holographic-Projection-Memory-(HPM)/Chapter F - Practical Engineering Optimizations.md

 | $\mathbf{v}_u$        | Blocked       | Yes               | Surrogate: $\mathbf{v}_{\text{eff}} = \frac{B-A}{\|B-A\|}$    |
 | $t_i$                 | Blocked       | Yes               | $t_i = (x_i - A) \cdot \mathbf{v}_{\text{eff}}$               |

-Survivability depends on whether entry/exit points $A$, $B$ are cached.
-Without them, gradients through geometry cannot be recovered (at least from the point of view of the considered methods).
+Gradient survivability in stateful execution depends not on the tracing method itself, but on whether the entry and exit points $A$, $B$ of the ray are retained.
+Without access to this geometric context, gradients with respect to direction or position cannot be recovered - at least within the scope of the reconstruction techniques considered here.

 ---